Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 For example, if you want to pursue medicine but it’s also important for you to get a comprehensive education in women studies, then choose a program that can provide you with both.

 - There are also many applicants who think they would like to go into medicine but are not 100% sure.
 If you are one of these students, then choose a school with a robust, well-rounded curriculum that is not skewed towards the sciences.

-This allows you to dip your feet into the water (of pre-med) while also exploring your other options and considerations.
+This allows you to dip your feet into the water (of pre-med) while also exploring your other options.

 The last thing we want to leave you with before diving into the schools is this: drop the notion that there is a “best pre-med program.”

 One does not exist.

 But there are the best pre-med programs for your personal needs.
 Choose the school that you think will allow you to follow through with these three essential things: